 Question: My free chlorine levels are above the recommended levels!
 Help!

 Answer: This is an easy problem to fix.
 Simply lower the output levels of your chlorinator and re-test your water until you get a steady free chlorine reading that’s within the recommended levels.
+To know more about the difference between a salt water pool vs a chlorine pool, click here.

 Question: All of the chemical levels in my pool are within the recommended/optimal levels but my pool water is still cloudy, what could be the cause?